Penn Treaty School

-Penn Treaty School is a grade 6-12 school in the Fishtown area of Philadelphia, Pennsylvania.
-A part of the School District of Philadelphia, it was formerly Penn Treaty Junior High School and Penn Treaty Middle School.
+The Penn Treaty School is an American public school that is located in the Fishtown area of Philadelphia, Pennsylvania.
+A part of the School District of Philadelphia, it serves students in grades six through twelve and was formerly known as the Penn Treaty Junior High School and Penn Treaty Middle School.

-Architecture
+It was added to the National Register of Historic Places in 1988.

+History and architectural features

-The school is based in a historic building designed by Irwin T. Catharine and built in 1927–1928.
-It is a five-story, 17-bay, brick building in the Late Gothic Revival style.
+This school is based in a historic building that was designed by Irwin T. Catharine and built between 1927 and 1928.
+It is a five-story, seventeen-bay, brick building that was created in the Late Gothic Revival style.
 It features a projecting end pavilions with arched openings, carved limestone decorative elements, a large stone Gothic entryway, and a large battlement tower.
 It was named to commemorate Penn's Treaty with the Indians.

-History
+It previously fed into Kensington High School.

 It was added to the National Register of Historic Places in 1988.
-It previously fed into Kensington High School.